 Being shot in the head was a good opportunity to test what she learned.

 By controlling her breathing, Kennedy forced larger amounts of oxygen into her bloodstream.
-This lowered her heart rate, therefor requiring her body to demand less blood.
-Less blood, means less bleeding out.
+This lowered her heart rate, therefore requiring her body to demand less blood.
+Less blood means less bleeding out.

 Tricia Kennedy saved her life using combat breathing.